 I’ll never forget that moment.
 I was so grateful and at the same time I wanted to yell, “Ouch…that hurt!”
 Although I agreed with him the impact felt like I had hit a speed bump to quickly.
 The kind of speed bump that almost brings you to a stop while your car rolls up and over the “bump.”
 That one comment stopped me cold in my tracks.
 In that instance I had to slow down while I finished getting over that thought.

 My friend was dead on accurate: Leaders are people who think of solutions and act.
-Don’t be somebody who sees only problems but doesn’t feel the burden to bring a solution?
-Be the person in your family, office, group or team that spends the necessary time to think through a problem long enough to think new thoughts about possible solutions.
+Leaders not only can identify a problem but feel the burden to bring a solution to the problem.
+Be the person in your family, office, or team that spends the necessary time to think through a problem long enough to think new thoughts about possible solutions.
 Expect the leaders around you to do the same.
 The fact is that whenever you live as a strong leader you find yourself in the company of other strong leaders.
 You will either attract them to you or you will be attracted to them.
 It’s probably both.
 Pretty cool deal for sure.

 1. There is a clear difference between processes and people.
 A strong leader will fix systems and deal with individuals.

 2. Planning and preparation are key to success in most anything.
 Sweat before or sweat during.
 The weekend is won or lost by Friday.
 In other words, before you get to an event or meeting you can feel confident when you have planned and prepared well.

 3. Be people focused on the weekends.
 Regardless of the type of business, in the end it comes down to people business.
 I joke that ministry would be so fantastic if only we didn’t have to deal with people.
 Of course that would be true for most businesses.
 Of course what is also true is that if it weren’t for people, you would be out of business.
 My guess is that its as easy for electricians and pastors alike to forget that we are in the people business.